Fantomos/blog/_drafts/en/2024-06-09-miniconsole_part2.md

 # Writing a Wireshark plugin

-To check I didn't do any mistake and to better visualize the packet received, I developed a Wireshark dissector.
-Dissectors are meant to analyze some part of a packet's data and I choose to integrate one into Wireshark via a plugin.
+To check I didn't do any mistake and to better visualize the packet received, I wrote a Wireshark dissector.
+Dissectors are meant to analyze some part of a packet's data directly in Wireshark (a free and open-source packet-analyzer).
+I choose to integrate it into Wireshark via a plugin.

 I did that in 3 steps :
 - I downloaded the Wireshark source code and installed all the compilation tools